Containers for program windows

 Important:

-tabbedContainer is deprecated and replaced by the application list and window list concepts.
+tabbedContainer is deprecated and replaced by the new user interface elements to control application windows.
 See Containers for program windows for more details.

 Application windows can be displayed in a single GUI window using folder tabs for each child program, by setting the tabbedContainer style attribute for the main window of a parent program: